kubeshop/botkube-docs/docs/installation/slack/index.md

 ## Botkube Slack App Versions

+In order to connect with Slack, Botkube requires a Slack application.
 There are two versions of the Botkube Slack App available:

 ### Botkube Cloud Slack App